Keeping Football Safe and Enjoyable

 A clear safeguarding strategy has been put in place by English football to protect people involved in the national game.
 It is complete with policies, procedures and regulations.
 Every club in the country must adhere to the policies which apply to them.
 If not, they face sanctions, including suspension from playing.

 Policies include the mandatory appointment of Club Welfare Officers for every league or club with youth teams.
 There is also a requirement for specified club committee officers to complete the free online ‘Safeguarding for Committee Members’ course.

-Welfare Officers must have an FA accepted Criminal Record Check, which has to be renewed every three years.
-They must also undertake regular FA-approved safeguarding training.
-With the club committee’s support, Welfare Officers ensure the appropriate checks and training are completed for anyone at the club working with those under the age of 18.
+Welfare Officers must have an FA accepted Enhanced DBS Check (which has to be renewed every three years) and also undertake regular FA-approved safeguarding training.
+With the club committee’s support, Welfare Officers ensure the appropriate DBS checks and training are completed for anyone at the club who is working working with those under the age of 18.

-The film below outlines how safeguarding concerns should be reported to the football authorities - and how they are investigated.
+It's important that everyone with a child involved in the game should be clear about safeguarding.
+The film below provides an outline of how safeguarding concerns should be reported to the football authorities - and how they are investigated.
 They also show how football works together and with the statutory agencies to investigate and risk-manage any concerns raised.

-For further information about safeguarding you can visit the website of Hertfordshire FA who administer the game in our county.
-In addition, The FA has produced a document called ‘Keeping Football Safe And Enjoyable’, which outlines in detail the work being done across football nationally, which you can download here.
+For further information about safeguarding in football you can visit the website of Hertfordshire FA who are the governing body for football and administer the game in our county.

 The Importance of Respect